salihmarangoz/capsicum_superellipsoid_detector/README.md

 - Euclidean Clustering to the input point cloud for fruit separation,
 - Computes surface normals then estimates fruit centers with the least-squares intersection of lines approach,
 - Matches superellipsoids to the clustered points with a non-linear least-squares approach.
-Also, some priors are used (estimated center, superellipsoid scaling constraints).
+Also, some priors are used (estimated center, superellipsoid scaling constraints),
 - Predicts missing surfaces on a fruit.
 This step is done by uniform-like sampling of the superellipsoid surface and then only selecting sampled points having the closest distance to data points higher than the threshold.

 [Youtube video link](https://www.youtube.com/watch?v=kX0oy-pKSh4) for the demo of this project: